 Here are 14 ways to create a great customer experience strategy

 1. Understand your audience & create buyer personas

 - Profile the types of customers your customer service team deals with every day.
-There’s no better way than this to understand customer’s needs.
+A great way to understand the customer’s needs.

-2. Examine Business mission, vision & processes properly
+2. Analyze the business mission, vision & processes

-- What new technology, people or processes are needed to fulfill new objectives through Customer Experience strategy?
+- What technology, people or processes are needed to fulfill objectives through Customer Experience strategy

-- Where do gaps exist between customer experience and customer expectations?
+- What gaps exist between customer expectation and experience?

-- How good is your company’s internal process to support customers?
+- How good are internal processes at supporting customers?

 3. Work backward from the experience you want to deliver

 Apple brand guru Steve Jobs was an advocate of “beginning with the customer experience and working backward to the technology”.

 If it was good enough for him, then it’s good enough for you!

 - List your brand’s customer experience stages.
 Where are the opportunities to make an impression?
 Showcase your USP.
 For Amazon, for example, it’s early delivery.

 - Focus on practical issues, even the very smallest.
 Forget about the superficial.